 Located in the Savoie department, within the Rhône Alpes region, you’ll find a city that’s full of charm and history.
 The historical capital of Savoie, Chambéry grew up in the hollow of a mountain gap, between the Bauges and Chartreuse massifs.
 The city hosts a magnificent heritage that you can explore during your relaxing stay.
 Don’t delay—book your accommodation in Chambéry today!

-In this two-star category hotel, you’ll also enjoy a sweet and savoury unlimited breakfast buffet for only 6 euros.
-Your pets are welcome in this hotel, for an extra fee of only 4 euros.
+In this two-star category hotel, you’ll also enjoy a sweet and savoury unlimited breakfast buffet.
+Your pets are welcome in this hotel, for an extra fee.
 And finally, the hotel features a 24/7 room distributor: you can access your room quickly and easily if you arrive late.
-If you’re looking for an affordable hotelthat’s comfortable, with impeccable service, near Chambéry, the B&B Chambéry La Cassine hotel is just what you’re looking for!
+If you’re looking for an affordable hotelthat’s comfortable, with impeccable service, near Chambéry, the B&B HOTEL Chambéry La Cassine is just what you’re looking for!

 Chambéry was described in sources as a small fortified village, as early as the 11th century.
 The history of the town is closely linked to that of the House of Savoy, which made it its capital from 1292 to 1563.
 Chambéry became part of France for the first time between 1792 and 1815, before becoming a permanent part of the country in 1860.
 The old town centre, which is remarkably well-preserved, features beautiful, colourful façades reflecting the Piedmontese influence, as well as lovely private mansions.
 The city grew up around the old city centre, and was greatly affected by the Allied bombardment of May 26, 1944.